Professional Certificate in Arbitration

 - learn from highly skilled and qualified practitioners

 - build advanced knowledge of the legal, procedural and communication aspects of arbitration

 - understand the role of Alternative Dispute Resolution within the Australian legal system

 - benefit from experiential learning, flexible delivery and meaningful industry connections.

 We deliver our Professional Certificate in Arbitration in two parts: an Introduction to Arbitration and an Advanced Course.
 It’s best completed over two university semesters with the general course from March to June, and the advanced course from July to October.

 You could find yourself involved in arbitration proceedings at any stage.
 You might work for government, legal, religious, healthcare or finance and insurance organisations.
 You could draft commercial arrangements and contracts.
 Perhaps you’ll help clients settle disputes in order to avoid arbitration proceedings.

-Note: For the latest information on the future running of this program, please contact Professional and Continuing Education: email@example.com.
+Note: This program runs every 2 years.
+For the latest information on the future running of this program, please contact Professional and Continuing Education: firstname.lastname@example.org.
 For further enquiries contact the National Program Coordinator.